Population-Scale Advancing Interface Modeling Reveals How Bacterial Swarms Encode Future Spatial Architecture: Results

+We varied the observation ratio from 50\% to 90\% using each backbone in its best configuration, with autoregressive decoding and Morphon enabled (Figure~\ref{fig:f5}\hyperref[fig:f5]{c}).
+This analysis asked when the future macroscopic order of a swarm first becomes readable from its interface.
+The 50\% setting captured the transition from an early, morphologically similar phase to colony-specific divergence, making it the earliest meaningful point for long-horizon forecasting (Figure~\ref{fig:f6}\hyperref[fig:f6]{d--f}).
+Before this transition, future expansion was weakly constrained by visible geometry.
+After it, the interface carried colony-specific information that made prediction substantially more stable.

-The observation ratio was varied from 50\% to 90\% for each backbone in its best configuration, namely autoregressive decoding with Morphon (Figure~\ref{fig:f5}\hyperref[fig:f5]{c}).
-We begin at 50\% observation because the early phase is morphologically convergent across colonies (Figure~\ref{fig:f6}\hyperref[fig:f6]{d--f}), and prediction only becomes well-posed once colony-specific geometry begins to diverge.
-Geometry-based metrics improve smoothly with longer history.
-For the Transformer, mIoU rises from 88.22\% at 50\% observation to 96.79\% at 90\%, while ASSD falls from 9.49 to 2.75 px.
-The relative ordering of the backbones remains unchanged across the full range, indicating that temporal architecture matters more than the exact observation--prediction split.
+Boundary and overlap metrics improved steadily with longer observation history.
+For the Transformer backbone, mIoU increased from 88.22\% at 50\% observation to 96.79\% at 90\%, while ASSD decreased from 9.49 to 2.75 px.
+The ranking of temporal backbones remained largely unchanged across observation ratios, indicating that architecture, rather than the exact observation--prediction split, dominated performance.

-Front-propagation RMSE follows the same direction but saturates earlier.
-The largest gain appears between 50\% and 60\% observation; beyond that, values remain within a narrow 2.0--2.3 px per frame band.
-TCI is similarly stable, clustering around 63--65\% from 50\% to 80\% observation, with the highest value observed for LSTM at 80\% observation (65.32\%).
-At 90\%, the prediction window is too short for a stable TCI estimate.
+Propagation errors improved most strongly at the onset of colony-specific divergence.
+RMSE decreased sharply between 50\% and 60\% observation, then remained within a narrow 2.0--2.3 px per-frame range.
+TCI was similarly stable, clustering around 63--65\% from 50\% to 80\% observation, with the highest value observed for LSTM at 80\% observation (65.32\%).
+At 90\%, the remaining prediction window was too short for a stable TCI estimate.